alibaghernejad/dotfiles/README.md

 # dotfiles
-Awesome dotfiles used to customize and configure your environment on Unix-like systems.
-(GNU/Linux, macOS)
+**Awesome Dotfiles** — A curated set of configuration files to personalize and optimize your Unix-like environment (GNU/Linux, macOS).

 ## Recommended Setup